Ryuujiw/dt-hack/dev-info.md

 ./agent_deployment.bash
 ```

+4. run `gcloud beta run services proxy releaf-agent --port=8080 --region=us-central1`
+   in gcloud console.

-3. Launch the Agent in your browser and start chatting!
+3. Click the proxied link to launch the Agent in your browser and start chatting!